openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwdseu_0_0.md

   4. LED will start blinking yellow, wait for the removing process to end.
   5. Successful removing will be confirmed by the Z-Wave controller’s message and red LED colour.

+### General Usage Information

 ## Channels

-The following table summarises the channels available for the FGWDSEU -:
+The following table summarises the channels available for the FGWDSEU-221 -:

 | Channel Name | Channel ID | Channel Type | Category | Item Type |
 |--------------|------------|--------------|----------|-----------|